nabrus/JavaScript30/README.md

   * `MouseEvent.offsetX` read-only property that provides the offset in the X coordinate of the mouse pointer between that event and the padding edge of the target node.
   * `MouseEvent.offsetY` read-only property that provides the offset in the Y coordinate of the mouse pointer between that event and the padding edge of the target node.
   * Calculating `offsetX` and `offsetY` values for an element when there is a nested element.
+  * `HTMLElement.offsetWidth` read-only property returns the layout width of an element as an integer.
+  * `HTMLElement.offsetHeight` read-only property returns the height of an element, including vertical padding and borders, as an integer.
   * Destructuring:
   ```js
   const width = hero.offsetWidth;